 Diagnose diseases: They use minimally invasive procedures and imaging to pinpoint the source of symptoms and diseases throughout the body.

-Treat diseases: They perform a variety of targeted treatments, from placing devices like stents and catheters to delivering therapies directly to diseased areas.
+Treat diseases: They perform a variety of targeted treatments, ranging from placing devices such as stents and catheters to delivering therapies directly to diseased areas.

-Guide procedures: Imaging techniques (CT, MRI, ultrasound, X-rays) are used to navigate instruments through the body to the exact location of the issue.
+Guide procedures: Imaging techniques (CT, MRI, ultrasound, X-rays) are used to guide instruments to the exact location of the issue.

 How they do it

-Minimally invasive techniques: They often work through a small incision or puncture site, inserting tiny wires, probes, or catheters to reach internal organs and structures.
+Minimally invasive techniques: They often use a small incision or puncture site to insert tiny wires, probes, or catheters to reach internal organs and structures.

-Advanced imaging guidance: Techniques like fluoroscopy (real-time X-ray) provide continuous, detailed views of the body’s structures, allowing the physician to see and navigate the intricate network of blood vessels and other pathways.
+Advanced imaging guidance: Techniques such as fluoroscopy (real-time X-ray) provide continuous, detailed views of the body’s structures, allowing the physician to visualize and navigate the intricate network of blood vessels and other pathways.

 Targeted therapies: These guided instruments can be used to deliver tiny beads to block blood flow to a tumor (embolization) or to remove harmful blood clots.